chenle228/Search/README.md

 - **HTML**: Structure of the web pages.
 - **CSS**: Styling to replicate Google's design.
 - **JavaScript**: For form submission and URL manipulation.

+## 🚀 Getting Started

+1. **Download the Project**
+   - Clone the repository: `git clone https://github.com/yourusername/project-search.git`

+2. **Open `index.html` with Live Server**
+   - Navigate to the project directory and open `index.html` with a live server extension in your code editor.

+3. **Try Typing Something in the Search Bar**
+   - For example, searching for "Harvard" will direct you to [Google search results for Harvard](https://www.google.com/search?q=Harvard).